 The proportions of people stating they have a limiting long term illness in the 2001 Census was 13.6 per cent in RBKC.
 Census data for H&F shows that in 2001, 14.66% of its population stated that they had a limiting long-term illness.
 Benefit data on the numbers and proportions of people claiming benefits for reasons of health, disability and incapacity can also provide an insight into these characteristics of a population.
 At May 2010, 6.6 per cent of the population of Hammersmith and Fulham were claiming incapacity benefits, compared with 5.3 per cent in RBKC.
-Based on the last census the predicted rate (2009) of disability in RBKC for all ages was 11% and 14% for residents of working age.

 The H&F Single Equalities Scheme (SES) indicates that 15% of residents in Hammersmith and Fulham have a disability.
-Additionally, 9 percent of respondents to the preliminary SPD consultation carried out in October/November 2010 identified themselves as disabled (there were 1075 responses from a broad catchment within a 650m radius of the OA), although 9 percent of respondents to the preliminary SPD consultation carried out in October/November 2010 identified themselves as disabled (there were 1075 responses from a broad catchment within a 650m radius of the OA).
+Additionally, 9 percent of respondents to the preliminary SPD consultation carried out in October/November 2010 identified themselves as disabled (there were 1075 responses from a broad catchment within a 650m radius of the OA), although 9 percent of respondents to the preliminary SPD consultation carried out in October/November 2010 identified themselves as disabled (there were 1075 responses from a broad catchment within a 650m radius of the OA), although 9 percent of respondents to the preliminary SPD consultation carried out in October/November 2010 identified themselves as disabled (there were 1075 responses from a broad catchment within a 650m radius of the OA).